 Scientists from the University of Western Australia found that wine drinkers experienced lower rates of erectile dysfunction than those who don’t drink.
 And the lower rate was significant, too: 25-30 percent!
 What’s the reason you ask?
 Well, the heart-healthy antioxidants present in wine may deserve all the credit.

 Women who drank one to two glasses of vino had heightened sexual desire, compared to ladies who didn’t down any vino, a Journal of Sexual Medicine study found.
 What makes the elixir so beneficial is a rich antioxidant profile that triggers nitric oxide production in the blood, which relaxes artery walls.
 This increases blood flow down south, creating feelings of sexual excitement.

 Red Wine Can Boost Your Memory

 Ever notice how wine nights with your friends always end with a trip down memory lane?
 Well, this study could shed some light on that scenario.
-A 2015 study done by Texas A&M University found resveratrol, a compound found in the skin of red grapes, can improve memory and cognitive function in rats.
-So, next time you accidentally bring up an embarrassing story of one of your friends, just blame it on the a-a-a-a-a-alcohol.
-Speaking of good times, find out the 23 Foods That Happy People Eat!
+A 2015 study by Texas A&M University found resveratrol, a compound found in the skin of red grapes, can improve memory and cognitive function in rats.
+So, next time you accidentally bring up an embarrassing story of one of your friends, just blame it on the alcohol.

 Wine Can Make You Live Longer